 We’re lucky enough to live within a few hours driving distance of all of our relatives, so the holidays are pretty quiet around our house (which is totally fine with me).

-These particular ones are made with turkey bacon, mushrooms, kale and sundried tomatoes, but you can fill them with whatever you normally like in an omelette.
+These particular muffins are made with turkey bacon, mushrooms, kale and sundried tomatoes, but you can fill them with whatever you normally like in an omelette.

 These muffins are also an idea for busy weekday mornings for your family throughout the year.
 Just don’t let The Wet Bandits have any, OK?